gayathri-sai/Guidewire_hackthon/README.md

 Our Objective the goal is to create an AI-powered insurance platform that automatically protects the income of delivery workers when disruptions happen.

 Our Target Persona Food delivery partners (Swiggy/Zomato)

--Like how much they Work daily for income
+- Like how much they Work daily for income
 - How much they get affected by weather and environmental conditions
+- Sudden income loss
+- Insurance for daily wages
+- Predictive support system

 System workflow:
 - The user registrations  on the platforms